GhostlyShare for local app previews

 Launch a dev server, dashboard, webhook receiver, or small API.
 GhostlyShare detects it, shows the port, and offers a Start button.
 One click creates a public URL to open, copy, and share.

-All essentials for a smooth local-to-public workflow
+The essentials for a polished local-to-public workflow

 Automatic detection of local applications